oasis-tcs/openc2-tc-ops/oc2-companion.md

 are a lot of examples in JSON, but with asterisks saying "This section is non-normative".

-For the simplicaty and to actually implement something, for this discussion let's assume OpenC2 messages are always JSON.
+For the simplicity and to actually implement something, for this discussion let's assume OpenC2 messages are always JSON.